Film Events FAQ

 How long do I have to view the films?

-After the film becomes available on either October 30 (Kindertransports to Sweden) or November 2 (Wet Dog, The Mind of a Child and More Than I Deserve), you will have until November 6 to start watching via the virtual cinema.
+After the film becomes available on October 17 you will have until October 22 to start watching via the virtual cinema.
 Once you begin watching, you will have 24 hours to finish watching.

 Can the films be viewed more than one time?